Are Online DMV Practice Tests Good or Bad?

 So what is the solution?

-Derek: 25 questions on a knowledge test and 15 minutes behind the wheel on a road test is not enough to evaluate a person’s knowledge, skills, and attitude.
+Derek: 25 questions on a knowledge test and 15 minutes behind the wheel on a road test is not enough to check a person’s knowledge, skills, and attitude.
 I think sites like this have taken DMV a bit by surprise.
 They need to adapt and change, making DMV practice tests like this less important.
 The Graduated Driver program is as step in the right direction.
 Otherwise DMV tests in US haven’t changed much in several decades.
-It is time to rethink a lot of things.
+It is time to reconsider a lot of things.
 I hope that will happen soon.

 Photo copyright: Warren Goldswain.